cshulman/creu_unityrepo/README.md

 Created for CREU project using Unity.
-This game was created based on this  https://unity3d.com/learn/tutorials/topics/2d-game-creation/creating-basic-platformer-gametutorial tutorial of a Simple Platform Controller game in Unity, using C# scripts.
+This game was created based on this  tutorial of a Simple Platform Controller game in Unity, using C# scripts. https://unity3d.com/learn/tutorials/topics/2d-game-creation/creating-basic-platformer-gametutorial
-After completing this tutorial the game consisted of a hero, "Mr. Peanut Guy", who jumped between platforms to catch coins.
+After completing the tutorial the game consisted of a hero, "Mr. Peanut Guy", who jumped between platforms to catch coins.

 Since completing the tutorial several features have been added:
  - Multiple levels: the game now consists of 4 levels instead of one.
 In each level the ground platforms fall at an increased rate.